Grahtni/Twitter-Telegram-Bot/README.md

 ### Mechanism

-The bot takes uses the twitter-url-direct lib to get direct download links for Twitter media.
+The bot uses the twitter-url-direct lib to get direct download links for Twitter media.

 <br>